elotl/kip/README.md

 ## FAQ

-**Q.** I’ve seen the name Milpa mentioned in various places (logs, directories, tags).
+**Q.** I’ve seen the name Milpa mentioned in various places in the logs.
 What is Milpa?

 **A.** Kip’s source code was adapted from an earlier project developed at Elotl called Milpa.
 We will be migrating away from that name in coming releases.
 Milpa started out as a stand alone unikernel (and later container) orchestration system and it was natural to move a subset of its functionality into an open source virtual-kubelet provider.